About the IMPRS

 University Observatory of the Ludwig Maximilians University of Munich (USM)

 The University Observatory of the LMU excels in a broad range of research activities ranging from planets and stars to galaxies, large-scale structure and the dark components of the universe.
-It is a partner in the 11m Hobby-Eberly-Telescope (HET) and operates a 2.0m telescope at the Wendelstein Observatory in the Bavarian Alps and makes intensive use of ESO telescopes.
+It is a partner in the 11m Hobby-Eberly-Telescope (HET), it operates a 2.0m telescope at the Wendelstein Observatory in the Bavarian Alps and makes intensive use of ESO telescopes.
 The University Observatory participates in major instrumentation

 The observatory has a long history of excellence in astronomical research and teaching, tracing back to Fraunhofer, von Seeliger and others.
-Currently there exist seven research groups in the following fields: Extragalactic Astronomy (Prof. Ralf Bender), Theoretical Cosmology (Prof. Jochen Weller), Computational Astrophysics (Prof. Andreas Burkert, Prof. Barbara Ercolano), Structure Formation and Cosmology (Prof. Joseph Mohr), Young Stars and Star Formation (Prof. Thomas Preibisch), and Plasma-Astrophysics (Prof. Harald Lesch).
+Currently there exist seven research groups in the following fields: Extragalactic Astronomy (Prof. Ralf Bender), Theoretical Cosmology (Prof. Jochen Weller), Computational Astrophysics (Prof. Andreas Burkert, Prof. Barbara Ercolano, Prof. Til Birnstiel), Structure Formation and Cosmology (Prof. Joseph Mohr), Young Stars and Star Formation (Prof. Thomas Preibisch), and Plasma-Astrophysics (Prof. Harald Lesch).

 European Southern Observatory (ESO)